 Ontime release of raw material sourced from various suppliers internationally is critical for ensuring on time delivery.
 Timely input supplies results in timely delivery of finished goods.
+Dropped due to cancellation of orders by customers owing to COVID

 We shall stay focused on continuous improvement, upgradation and modernization of our infrastructure and technology in coming years.